 "As a poet," she once told Contemporary Authors, "I have gained a reputation, locally, as an electrifying performer/reader, and have appeared at local rock clubs, reading the same poetry that has taken me into classrooms and community centers for over five hundred public readings since 1973."
 Coleman added: "Words seem inadequate in expressing the anger and outrage I feel at the persistent racism that permeates every aspect of black American life.
 Since words are what I am best at, I concern myself with this as an urban actuality as best I can."
 After some forty years of writing Wanda Coleman remains devoted to the themes of racism and female experience and to Los Angeles.
 The city has been a vital part of her writings and an important outlet for her poetry readings, typically classified as “take-no-prisoners” performances (San Francisco Examiner, February 1986) that “bring you into her world” (LA Weekly, April 1984).
 Coleman has shared the stage with such legends as The Hollywood Ten, Allen Ginsberg, Timothy Leary, Gary Snyder, and Alice Coltrane.
 In the 80s, L.A.’s music underground welcomed Coleman as she appeared with Henry Rollins, Lydia Lunch, and Exene Cervenka with whom she recorded Twin Sisters.

-Her other creative interests not only include music, but the visual arts and, a passion for theatre and public speaking (The National Forensic League).
+Her other creative interests not only included music, but the visual arts and a passion for theatre and public speaking.
 Coleman has acknowledged these diverse influences on her presentation style, including dancer-mentor Anna Halprin (Ceremony of Us), Julian Beck and Judith Malina (The Living Theatre), Antonin Artaud (The Theatre and Its Double), and Jerzy Grotowski (Towards a Theatre of the Poor).
-Frequently invited to perform in prisons (San Quentin, Berlin’s Moabit Detention Centre, Albion) as well as on campuses (Columbia, Duke, Spellman, Oberlin) and in rock clubs (Detroit’s Metro, The Nuyorican Café, Wolfgang’s, The Whiskey), and institutions across the United States (Folger Shakespeare Library, Manhattan Theatre Club, the Smithsonian) and overseas (Amsterdam, Paris, Stockhölm, Sydney), Coleman summarizes her complex love-hate relationship with her birthplace by stating that when she visits other places, she “finds Los Angeles has been there before I arrive.”
+Frequently invited to perform in prisons (San Quentin, Berlin’s Moabit Detention Centre, Albion), as well as on campuses (Columbia, Duke, Spellman, Oberlin), in rock clubs (Detroit’s Metro, The Nuyorican Café, Wolfgang’s, The Whiskey), and at institutions across the United States (Folger Shakespeare Library, Manhattan Theatre Club, the Smithsonian) and overseas (Amsterdam, Paris, Stockhölm, Sydney), Coleman summarized her complex love-hate relationship with her birthplace by stating that when she visited other places, she “finds Los Angeles has been there before I arrive.”

 Writer, journalist, and performer.
 Worked as production editor, proofreader, magazine editor, waitress, and assistant recruiter for Peace Corps/Vista, 1968-75; freelance journalist and celebrity interviewer (1969-1975), staff writer for Days of Our Lives, National Broadcasting Co.
 (NBC-TV), 1975-76; medical transcriber and insurance billing clerk, 1979-84; occasionally conducts workshops and teaches at university level, 1989 to the present.
 Writer in residence at Studio Watts, 1968-69; cohost of The Poetry Connexion interview program for Pacifica Radio, 1981—1996, with husband Austin Straus (Drunk with Light, Intensifications, Red Hen Press).
 Columnist, the Los Angeles Times magazine, 1992-1995.